kjosib/sophie/docs/learn.rst

 	2 >> area_of_rectangle : (number, number) -> number
 	1 >> five : number

+.. note:
+    Um... actually... this is not exactly correct anymore.
+    Right now, Sophie deduces the types of all the ``begin:`` expressions.
+    This means working through the types of functions *as they actually get used* in your program.
+    (Or else she prints an error message -- hopefully informative.)
+    Per-function type read-outs *may* come back some day, but they're not a top priority right now.

 Here we see the inferred types.
 The arrows mean "function".
 For example, ``area_of_rectangle`` is a function from ``(number, number)`` to ``number``.
 By contrast, ``five`` is just a number.